thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/transformation-nodes.md

 ---

-Transformation Nodes are used for changing incoming Message fields like Originator, Message Type, Message Payload, Message Metadata.
+Transformation Nodes are used for changing incoming Message fields like Originator, Type, Body, Metadata.

 * TOC
 {:toc}